maidsafe-archive/safe_app_nodejs/README.md

 If you are working on a development environment, you can run `NODE_ENV=dev npm install` instead in order to get the `safe_client` libraries which use the `MockVault` file rather than connecting to the SAFE Network.

+## Testing

+To run the tests locally, make sure you installed the `safe_client` libraries with `NODE_ENV=dev npm install`, then you can run them by executing `npm test`.

+You may possibly be compiling your own [safe_app](https://github.com/maidsafe/safe_client_libs/tree/master/safe_app) library for testing purposes.
+In this case, if you want to be able to run the tests, make sure to include `testing` in your build features when compiling `safe_app` in `safe_client_libs`, i.e. `cargo build --release --features "use-mock-routing testing"`.

 # License

 Licensed under either of